mdolab/MACH-Aero/machAeroTutorials/aero_pointwise.rst

     Pointwise Overview.

-1. Object, Layer and Default control - main view for managing all the objects in your project, which layers they are on, and default parameters.
+1. Object, Layer and Default control - main view for managing all the objects in your project, which layers they are on, and default parameters
-2. Solver information - tells you the current solvers you have selected(i.e 2D, Stuctured, CGNS, etc.)
+2. Solver information - tells you the current solvers you have selected (i.e 2D, Stuctured, CGNS, etc.)
 3. View and Selection - allows you to control your view and some special selection controls
-4. Masks - Applies filters that limit what you can select based on the object types you chosen, useful to avoid accidentally selecting things you don't want to select.
+4. Masks - Applies filters that limit what you can select based on the object types you chosen.
+Useful to avoid accidentally selecting things you don't want to select.
-5. Discretization and Solvers - Select how the object at had is being descretized and apply solvers to it
+5. Discretization and Solvers - Select how the object at hand is being discretized and apply solvers to it
 6. Create - Buttons to create various kinds of objects
-7. Attributes and Basics - Controls attributes of the object selects (like colors) and allows you save your project or undo/redo actions.
+7. Attributes and Basics - Controls attributes of the object selected (like colors) and allows you to save your project or undo/redo actions.
 8. Main View - what your objects currently look like

 It is highly recommend that you turn off mouse glide which is on by default in Pointwise sometimes.
-To turn that off click on ``Edit``, ``Preferences``, ``Mouse Style``, and then uncheck ``Glide``.
+To turn that off, click on ``Edit``, ``Preferences``, ``Mouse Style``, and then uncheck ``Glide``.
 Then click ``Close``.